yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ]
 ```

-Yazi comes with the those previewer plugins:
+Yazi comes with the these previewer plugins:

 - folder: bridge between the Yazi file system and the preview
 - code: bridge between built-in code highlighting and the preview, providing async concurrent rendering